MaastrichtU-CDS/hn_cnn/README.md

 ### Data split

 In this work, we followed the same data split as previous studies.
 In this strategy, two cohorts are used for training, two for validation, and one exclusively for external validation.
 To train the model following this method, configure the `DATA_SPLIT` parameter with `COHORT_SPLIT`.
+The cohort for training and validation are part of the [Head-Neck-PET-CT dataset](https://doi.org/10.7937/K9/TCIA.2017.8oje5q00).
+The dataset [HEAD-NECK-RADIOMICS-HN1](https://doi.org/10.7937/tcia.2019.8kap372n) from Maastro was used exclusively for external validation.

 ![Data split based on the cohorts available](/censored_data.png)